Heptatonic scale: Thaat

-Hindustani heptatonic theory additionally stipulates that the second, third, sixth and seventh degrees of heptatonic scale forms (septak) are also allowed only two inflections each, in this case, one natural position, and one lowered (komal) position.
+Hindustani heptatonic theory additionally stipulates that the second, third, sixth and seventh degrees of heptatonic scale forms (saptak) are also allowed only two inflections each, in this case, one natural position, and one lowered (komal) position.
 Arithmetically this produces 25, or thirty-two, possibilities, but Hindustani theory, in contradistinction to Carnatic theory, excludes scale forms not commonly used.

 Chinese Gongche notation

 Gongche notation heptatonic scale gives a do, re, mi, (between fa and fa♯), sol, la, (between ti♭ and ti) heptatonic scale.